terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 ## 3. Set the input configuration for the stack

 - Clone this repository locally - and checkout the dev branch.
 - Create a file with name ".def.json" with the following content.

+**Important**:
-Important: ensure region is either us-south or eu-de as watsonx can only be deployed in those 2 locations for now.
+- Ensure region is either us-south or eu-de as watsonx can only be deployed in those 2 locations for now.
+- Ensure that the prefix is globally unique.
+It is used for the container registry namespace (which needs to be globally unique) in this alpha version.

 ```json
 {